njsgaynor/AutoHEC/src/Analysis/README.txt

 --depends on: HEC_Inundation_Config.py

+## Structure of calcTotalStorage.py ##
+--getData(): calls getStorageData.py, which extracts the storage-outflow data for each subbasin from the RAS DSS file --roundSigFigs(num, sigfigs): rounds num to sigfigs number of significant figures; for river stations, sigfigs is seven because only eight characters are allowed
+--readFromFile(filePath, fileName): reads data from a pickled file created using getPeakData.py
+--reassignKeys(dataDict): the original keys are the complete data address in the DSS file.
+This changes it to only include the river, reach, and station ID separated by spaces (no forward slash).
+--recordTotalStorage(storage, subbasin, totStorage): records the highest storage value in the storage-outflow curve to the totStorage variable --writeTotalStorage(totStorage, fileName, filePath, versions): writes the full list of total storage volumes from all subbasins to a CSV file with the associated subbasin name
+--getStorage(versions, fileName, filePath):

+## Structure of Compare_hydrographs.py ##
+--getData(): calls getFlowData.py, which extracts the flow data for each station from the RAS DSS file --roundSigFigs(num, sigfigs): rounds num to sigfigs number of significant figures; for river stations, sigfigs is seven because only eight characters are allowed
+--readFromFile(filePath, fileName): reads data from a pickled file created using getPeakData.py
+--reassignKeys(dataDict): the original keys are the complete data address in the DSS file.
+This changes it to only include the river, reach, and station ID separated by spaces (no forward slash).
+--plotLines(filePath, plotData, figName, versions): Plots the hydrographs in multiple datasets on a single axis for comparison --getFlow(versions, filePath): reads data from text files created using getFlowData.py, matches stations, and calls plotLines to plot both hydrographs curves

+## Structure of Compare_Inundation.py ##
+--roundSigFigs(num, sigfigs): rounds num to sigfigs number of significant figures; for river stations, sigfigs is seven because only eight characters are allowed
+--readFromFile(filePath, fileName): reads  data from pickled file [not used] --readFromCSV(filePath, fileName): Reads inundation data from CSV file --findDiff(baseData, compareData): calculates the difference in inundation depth and time between two model versions.
+If the base model version shows no out- of-banks depth, the difference is set to -1; if the comparison model version shows no out-of-banks depth, the difference is set to -2.
+Any depth differences >0.1 ft or time differences >0.5 are printed in the output with the station ID.
+--getPeak(versions, filePath, savePath, watershed, timestep): drives the looping process through each model version, calling other methods --plotScatter(dataX, dataY, versions, filePath, timestep): Plots the difference between two datasets on a scatter plot with depth on the y-axis and time on the x-axis.

 ## Structure of Compare_peakTimeElev.py ##
 --getData(): calls getPeakData.py, which extracts the max stage and the time of the max stage for each station